Your Emotions and Feelings

 Checking In

-Checking in with yourself is asking yourself questions about what you need and want.
-By doing this throughout the day, you can manage how you feel in any moment.
-If you feel anger, anxiety, or stress, checking in with yourself may help you feel calmer.
+Checking in with yourself involves asking yourself questions about what you need and want.
+By doing this throughout the day, you can manage how you feel at any moment.
+If you feel anger, anxiety, or stress, checking in with yourself may help you identify healthy techniques to cope with those feelings.

 Steps to Check In with Yourself

-- Have a list of coping techniques available to manage your feelings.
-This may include deep breathing, meditation, guided imagery, taking a walk, being still, or listening to music.
+• Have a list of coping techniques available to manage your feelings.
+This may include deep breathing, meditation, guided imagery, walking, being still, or listening to music.

 Checking in with yourself is being mindful of what your body is telling you.
 The more you check in with yourself, the more aware you’ll be that you need a break.
 Sometimes, rest and quiet time is all you need to feel rejuvenated.